-Roya Zeitoune and Nicolas Szmidt are experts in culture and trends on YouTube.
+Roya Zeitoune, Nicolas Szmidt and Ashley Chang are experts in culture and trends on YouTube.
 They delve deep into YouTube viewing data to uncover emerging consumer trends.

-In a time when the demand on viewers’ attention is higher than ever, YouTube creators are seeking novel ways to get their ideas and stories across.
+In a time when demand on viewer attention is higher than ever, YouTube creators are seeking novel ways to broadcast their ideas and stories to the world.

-Today, new technologies are opening up new frontiers for creative expression.
-Creators have moved quickly to use these tools to craft inventive, unique storytelling formats.
+Today, new technologies are opening up exciting frontiers for creative expression.
+Creators have quickly adopted these tools to craft inventive, unique storytelling formats.

 Modern marketers need to be aware of these new storytelling techniques to stay up-to-date with popular culture.
-Viewers across Europe, the Middle East, and Africa (EMEA) are consuming content from across the world, with these tools and techniques helping to span continents.
+Viewers across Australia and New Zealand are consuming content from across the world, with these tools and techniques helping to span continents.

 Here are three ways creators are harnessing technology in 2023 and weaving it into their content to tell richer, more compelling stories.